Video shows rapper Offset detained by Beverly Hills officers; police say he wasn’t arrested but another man was

 “You just watched somebody beat my car up with a flag.
 What are you talking about?” the rapper responded.

 Later, a male officers starts to open Offset’s car door, reaching into the vehicle as the rapper tells him: “You can’t just open my door.
 It’s illegal.”
-He repeatedly threatened to sue the officers.
+He repeatedly threatens to sue the officers during the brief clip.

-The officer keeps trying to open the door until a female officer reaches over and helps him,
+The officer keeps trying to open the door until a female officer reaches over and helps him pry it open.
+They both appear to physically remove Offset from the vehicle.

 “What is you grabbing my f—ing wrist for, bro?
 So aggressive, bro,” Offset tells the male officer.